Magic angles and correlations in twisted nodal superconductors: Low-energy projection of the perturbations at the magic angle

 $\bullet$ $\hat{A}= \sigma_2\to\eta_2$ corresponds to an anomalous average $\langle (c^\dagger_a c_b- c^\dagger_bc_a)_\uparrow + (c_a c^\dagger_b- c_bc^\dagger_a)_\downarrow \rangle$ which can be recognized as the expression for the normal interlayer current.
 Application of a bias current in the SC state would result only in a Josephson current, while normal current will be nonzero only above the critical current value, where the value of the gap may be affected.

 $\bullet$ $\hat{A}= \tau_1 \sigma_1\to\eta_1$ is off-diagonal in both Gor'kov-Nambu and layer space and corresponds to interlayer Cooper pairing.
-Note that the Hamiltonian \eqref{eq:hampauli} already induces interlayer pairing $\sim \tau_2 \sigma_{1,2}$, so this component introduces a nonzero phase to the interalyer order parameter with respect to intralayer one.
+Note that the Hamiltonian Eq.~\eqref{sup:eq:hampauli} already induces interlayer pairing $\sim \tau_2 \sigma_{1,2}$, so this component introduces a nonzero phase to the interlayer order parameter with respect to intralayer one.

-$\bullet$ $\tau_3 \sigma_3 \to - \eta_1$ This order parameter represents charge imbalance between the layers; while it can be introduced externally by a backgate.
+$\bullet$ $\tau_3 \sigma_3 \to - \eta_1$ This order parameter represents charge imbalance between the layers; while it can be introduced externally by a backgate; additionally such a term appears in case the nodes not being in a reflection plane, i.e.\ $({\bf v}_F\cdot{\bf Q}_N)\neq0$.

 $\bullet$ $\sigma_1 \to - \frac{W_0}{2t}\eta_3 -\frac{\xi}{t}$ results in 2 Dirac points at $\xi_D=0,\delta_D=\pm W_0$.
-At the new magic angle $\delta_0 = t - \frac{W_0^2}{2t}$ the spectrum is $\pm\frac{\xi^2+\delta^2}{2t} -\frac{W_0\xi}{t}$ --- linear along $\xi$, but quadratic along $\delta$.
+At the new magic angle $\delta_0 = t - \frac{W_0^2}{2t}$, the spectrum is $\pm\frac{\xi^2+\delta^2}{2t} -\frac{W_0\xi}{t}$ --- linear along $\xi$, but quadratic along $\delta$.

 $\bullet$ $\sigma_3 \to \frac{W_0}{2t}\eta_3+\frac{\delta}{t}$ --- similar to $\sigma_1$ with the roles of $\xi$ and $\delta$ exchanged.

 $\bullet$ $\tau_1\sigma_2 \to -\frac{W_0}{2t} \eta_3$ QBT exists at the new magic angle $\delta_0 = t + \frac{W_0^2}{2t}$